kaukana0/dashboard-migration/docu/pm/index.md

 # Requirements

+## general

+- req50: loading indicator (ECL like or from ECL)
+- req75: error display

 ## main menu

 - req100: ECL style main menu showing "categories" and indicators in each category as dropdown menu